Hello there!

 I’m an Assistant Professor in the Department of Library and Information Science in the School of Communication and Information at Rutgers University, where I direct the Social Computing Lab.
 Before this, I was a Postdoctoral Scholar at the Allen School of Computer Science & Engineering at the University of Washington.
 In 2020, I received a Ph.D. in computer science from the School of Interactive Computing at Georgia Tech.

-My research examines how the design, technical affordances, and policies of digital platforms influence user experience.
-I develop a holistic account of platform governance processes, examining what they entail, why they are needed, how they are constructed, where they fail, what they disclose, and how they impact different stakeholders.
-My studies inform how platforms, policymakers, third-party developers, and end-users themselves can address social harms such as online harassment, political polarization, and identity-based discrimination.
-To accomplish this, I use various methods in my research, including system building, computational techniques, online experiments, surveys, interviews, and focus groups.
+My research examines how the design, technical affordances, and policies of digital platforms influence the user experience.
+In particular, my work develops a holistic account of platform governance processes that shape the reachability and removal of user-generated content.
+I examine what such processes entail, why they are needed, where they fail, what they disclose, and how they impact different user groups.
+Deploying a mixed-methods approach, my studies inform how platforms, policymakers, third-party developers, and end-users themselves can address online harms such as harassment, political polarization, and identity-based discrimination.